uwplse/szalinski/README.md

 Our experience indicates that OpenSCAD's compilation step is often very slow.
 Therefore, the commands mentioned in the above steps do not perform validation.
-We encourage you to validate whichever example you like.
+In order to validate an example, type:
+ `make out/dir_name/example_name.normal.diff`.
+Then open the generated file and check that the Hausdorff distance and volume difference numbers are close to 0.

+For many example, CGAL crashes or is slow at computing the Hausdorff distance.
+For these, we recommend a manual validation if you are interested.
-In order validate an example, type the following:
+In order to validate an example, type the following:
 `make out/dir_name/example_name.diff.scad`.
 You can open the generated `.scad` file in OpenSCAD (already installed in the VM).
 In OpenSCAD, click on the `Render` button (the second button from the right) in the toolbar.